RuichenHe/physicSimulator/README.md

 + **Rendered to look like actual fluid**
 + **Placed in a beach scene**
 Youtube video version of this demo also has a music played during the simulation.

+# Code
+The source code is available to download [here](https://github.com/RuichenHe/physicSimulator/)